patrickboateng/geolysis/docs/soil_classification.md

 !!! note

-    The group index must be mentioned even when it is zero to indicate that the soil has been classified as per **AASHTO** system.
+    The group index must be mentioned even when it is zero to indicate that the soil has been classified as per **AASHTO** classification system.

 ## Approximate Equivalence Between AASHTO and USC sytem